2410030246-Pravalika/FUTURE_CS_03/README.md

-# API Security Risk Analysis: JSONPlaceholder
+# API Security Risk Analysis

 ## Overview
 This repository contains a professional API Security Risk Analysis conducted on the [JSONPlaceholder](https://jsonplaceholder.typicode.com) test API.
 This audit was performed as part of a cybersecurity task to identify common security misconfigurations and data exposure risks in a read-only environment.